vijoy-sunil/CARND_TERM1-Advanced_lane_finding/README.md

 ----
 The images for camera calibration are stored in the folder called `camera_cal`.
 The images in `test_images` are for testing your pipeline on single frames. 'output_images' folder contains output images from different stages of pipeline

-single_frame_lanedetection.ipynb - contains the tested pipeline for images in the 'output_images' folder video_lanedetection.ipynb        - contains the pipeline used to run on video
+'single_frame_lanedetection.ipynb' contains the tested pipeline for images in the 'output_images' folder and 'video_lanedetection.ipynb' contains the pipeline used to run on video

 ### Ouput videos
 project_video_output.mp4